$43.21-$55.44 Hourly / $3,456.44-$4,435.18 BiWeekly /

-In the Department of Administrative Services this class is accountable for performing the most complex tasks as a contracting specialist in the procurement of commodities and/or services for statewide use with a major focus on contract preparation, negotiation and contract management as well as customer service outreach and development.
+In the Department of Administrative Services this class is accountable for performing the most complex tasks as a contracting specialist in the procurement or administration of commodities, services or programs for statewide use with a major focus on contract preparation, negotiation and contract or project management as well as customer service outreach and development.

 Works under the limited supervision of a Contract Team Leader or other employee of higher grade.